BREEDERS’ CUP CLASSIC (updated Oct. 29, 2017)

-Ulysses, a respectable fourth to Highland Reel in the BC Turf last year and an excellent third to the brilliant filly Enable in the 2017 Arc, also is headed to California and provides the Europeans with the second of four powerful contenders (Decorated Knight, a Group-1 winner in Ireland in his most recent start, and Talismanic, a Group-2 winner at Saint-Cloud two runs back, are other European-based runner to make the list).
+Ulysses, a respectable fourth to Highland Reel in the BC Turf last year and an excellent third to the brilliant filly Enable in the 2017 Arc, provides the Europeans with the second of four powerful contenders (Decorated Knight, a Group-1 winner in Ireland in his most recent start, and Talismanic, a Group-2 winner at Saint-Cloud two runs back, are other European-based runner to make the list).

 - RIBCHESTER (R. Fahey)

 - HOME OF THE BRAVE (H. Palmer)